rsrasmu2/EdutainmentGame/README.md

 ----Misc:
 - State machine menus -Al, DONE
 - "Are you a boy or a girl?" different sprite based on response
-- 8 bit bitmap font
+- 8 bit bitmap font -Cherie
 - Optional: "What is your name?" store and use in dialogue
 - Optional: save and load files?